-WPCampus is looking for stories, how-tos, hypotheticals, demos, case studies and more for our third annual in-person conference focused on WordPress in higher education.
-This year’s event will take place July 12-14, 2018, at Washington University in St. Louis, Missouri.
+WPCampus is looking for stories, how-tos, hypotheticals, demos, case studies and more for our fourth annual in-person conference focused on WordPress in higher education.

 Accepted speakers will receive free admission and hordes of gratefulness, admiration and superstar status for your investment in higher education.
 Also, swag.

 The first submission of the year will receive a WPCampus Care package, including a t-shirt, coasters, and our unconditional love and gratitude, plus a shout-out on our Twitter account!

 While the majority of sessions will be comprised of 45-minute presentations, we would love to provide a variety of formats.
 If standing up in a room in front of a bunch of people and talking for 45 minutes isn’t your thing, no problem.
 Lightning talks can be just as valuable for attendees.

 - General Lecture Sessions

 - Talks will be 45 minutes total, including time for discussion and Q&A.